“Through concepts in mathematics, physics and biology, students learn why it is dangerous to leave a dog in a hot car.”

 - Sample graph

-Report about your experience with the lesson plan!
-We want to know how you’re using this lesson plan in your classroom.
+Report about your experience with this activity!
+We want to know how you’re using this resource in your classroom.

 Submit your survey report here.

 PHOTOS WANTED!
-Please submit photos and/or videos of students implementing the lesson plan, the posters they create or the skits they create!
+Please submit photos and/or videos of students doing the activity, the posters they create or the skits they create!
 Parental permission is required.
 Also, teachers are always welcome to contact us with suggestions for future enhancements.